alces-software/clusterware-services/slurm/docs/guides/05-run-jobs.md

-   How long you will potentially keep the session open for (days-hours:mins); the session will be terminated when this time is exceeded
+   How long you will potentially keep the session open for (days-hours:mins); the session will be terminated when this time is exceeded.

  * `--mem 512`:

    How much memory (in MB) you will potentially want to use in this session.
 Note that this request is per node, not per core requested.
    The above option will indicate you wish to use 512MB memory.

  * `--ntasks=2`:

-   Inform the scheduler that you intend to run a multi-core job across two cores
+   Inform the scheduler that you intend to run a multi-core job across two cores.

 Use the command `man srun` for more specific information on using `srun`.